 While similar data on clients and investment management firms in India does not exist or is difficult to locate, 67% of Indian female clients feel their advisors do not understand them, as previously mentioned, proving the client experience across the board has room for improvement.

-Communicating frequently is one aspect of a good client experience, but the nature and timing of that communication is also important.
+Communicating is one aspect of a good client experience but communicating at the right time is also important.

-Firms should not decide to reach out to clients only when there is a product or service to sell.
-While there is a time and place to sell, investment firms should think about ways to communicate in which the client finds meaningful.
+Reaching out should not be forced, and there should be a purpose for it.
+Firms should not reach out to clients only when there is a product or service to sell.
+They should think about ways to communicate in which the client is comfortable and is able to share his or her thoughts properly.

-Keeping track of birthdays isn’t just about sending well wishes; it’s also important for keeping track of client milestones.
+For example, keeping track of birthdays isn’t just about sending well wishes, but it will also be important for keeping track of client milestones.

-For example, when the client turns 60 (the retirement age in India), investment advisors should know when the birthday takes place and be ready to communicate with the client on how this milestone could affect their overall financial situation (income, spending, taxes, distributions, insurance, etc.).
+When the client turns 60 (the retirement age in India), investment advisors should be ready to communicate with the client on how this milestone could affect their overall financial situation (income, spending, taxes, distributions, insurance, etc.).

-To keep track of client details, Indian investment management firms should keep a CRM (customer relationship management) system that alerts the firm when milestones occur and reminders to reach out to the client.
+In order to keep a track of client details, Indian investment management firms should keep a CRM (customer relationship management) system that reminds the firms to reach out to the client.

 When the client is upset about something like poor performance and fees, do not avoid the situation.
 It’s no fun dealing with an unhappy client, but he or she will be more upset by the delayed response or lack thereof.